ddwalk77/FDIP/README.md

 ## Implementing ML Algorithms
 Algorithms were selected based on their usability and performance with categorical and uncorrelated data.
-Random Forest, MLPClassifier (Multi-layer Perceptron classifier), and SGDClassifier (Stochastic Gradient Descent) were implemented to further determine if there were any hidden relationships and attempt to predict INCIDENT CATEGORY, INCIDENT LENGTH, & UNITS CATEGORY using ZIP CODE, BOROUGH NUM, MONTH, Hour of day, & DAY NUM.
-The data was split into an 80:20 train:test split, making the training set 1,872,331 rows and the test set 468,083 rows.
+Random Forest, MLPClassifier (Multi-layer Perceptron classifier), and SGDClassifier (Stochastic Gradient Descent) algorithms were implemented to determine if there were any hidden relationships and to predict INCIDENT CATEGORY, INCIDENT LENGTH, & UNITS CATEGORY using ZIP CODE, BOROUGH NUM, MONTH, Hour of day, & DAY NUM.
+The data was split into an 80:20, train:test split, making the training set 1,872,331 rows and the test set 468,083 rows.
 Initially, a MultiOutputClassifier was implemented on each algorithm since the goal was to predict three labels.
-This information can be viewed in the ML Alg MultiOut.ipynb.
+This information can be viewed in ML Alg MultiOut.ipynb.
 The accuracy of each algorithm on multi output was very low so each algorithm was evaluated further for single output to examine the possibilities, if any.

 Random Forest was evaluated for a single label first due to its ability to extract feature importance.
 From this information, algorithms were further tailored to the top two target features, ZIP CODE and Hour of day.
-Each algorithm being implemented for each label individually, utilizing the top two target features.
+Each algorithm was implemented for each label individually, utilizing the top two target features.
 The same random state of 50 was used in each implementation.
 Accuracy, F1, precision, and recall were collected on the training set and summarized for evaluation.
 Since this is categorical data, certain other metrics are not available.
 The data is skewed for certain categories leading to the selection of the macro average for F1, precision, and recall vs weighted or micro.
-A display of the confusion matrix for each algorithm is available in addition to a classification report within the links provided.
+A display of the confusion matrix for each algorithm is available in addition to a classification report within the links provided below.

 Details on the hyperparameters used for each algorithm are: